ISCDtoolbox/MPD/README.md

 and follow the instructions.

 Remark 1: the commands written in this install.sh file are originally intended for Ubuntu 16.04.4.
-Please modify these commands, if you use use for example yum instead of apt for package management, su for sudo, etc.
+Please modify these commands, if you use use for example yum instead of apt for package management (brew for mac), su for sudo, etc.

-Remark 2: apart from the installed required libraries (OPENMP, GLUT, OPENGL, LAPACKE, SCOTCH), the install.sh file will only install the softwares, libraries and include files in the local MPD/ directory.
+Remark 2: apart from the installed required libraries (PTHREAD, OPENMP, GLUT, OPENGL, SCOTCH, LAPACKE), the install.sh file will only install the softwares, libraries and include files in the local MPD/ directory.

 The mpdProgram will be installed in the newly created bin/ directory.
 In addition, a certain number of other iscd softwares (https://github.com/ISCDtoolbox) will also be installed.

 In the case where the commands inside the install.sh file failed, we list precisely below the needed external libraries (and of course their dependencies):

+* libpthread-stubs0-dev (0.3-4) which is the pthread stubs not provided by native libc, development files
 * libgomp1 (5.4.0-6ubuntu1~16.04.10) which is the GCC OpenMP (GOMP) support library
 * freeglut3-dev (version 2.8.1-2) which is the OpenGL Utility Toolkit development files
 * libxmu-dev (version 2:1.1.2-2) which is the X11 miscellaneous utility library (development headers)